Closed form expressions for gravitational multipole moments of elementary solids: Conclusion

 \section{Conclusion}

-We have derived the inner multipole moments for a number of homogeneous elementary solids in terms of their mass multiplied by a geometrical factor.
+We have derived close form expressions for the gravitational inner multipole moments for a number of homogeneous elementary solids in terms of their mass multiplied by a geometrical factor.
+We have also derived expressions for the gravitational inner multipole moments of a cylinder with a linear density gradient.
 Using the translation and rotation equations for multipoles, a number of more complex but commonly occurring shapes can be modelled.
 For example, overlapping cylindrical holes can be modelled as two cylindrical sections in the angular range without overlap, plus two isosceles triangular prisms, all with negative mass (see Figure~\ref{FIG:Overlap}); any irregular polygon prism can be modelled as a combination of isosceles triangular prisms; or a truncated cone can be modelled as one cone subtracted from another.
 The equations provided are relatively simple to code to allow multipole calculations of Newtonian gravitational interactions between complex structures to any desired degree.